Yatin-Malhotra/309-final-project/README.md

         sameSite: 'strict' // Blocks the cookie on cross-site requests (Prevents CSRF) });
     ````
 3. CORS is configured to only allow FRONTEND_URL.
-Requests without an origin have also been blocked to prevent CSRF.
+Requests without an origin have been allowed to allow Avatar uploads.

 ## Advanced Features